nikukatansa/crossroad-live/site/content/_index.md

   heading: Benediction
   text: May the God of hope fill you with all joy and peace as you trust in Him,
     so that you may overflow with hope by the power of the Holy Spirit.
-  showsection: true
+  showsection: false
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 20th February 2022
+subtitle: Sunday worship - 27th February 2022
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!